 If you’ve enjoyed this, and you appreciate it, please happily share this with other people, because I would appreciate that if you do.
 The more that this good stuff can be spread around, it’s good for all of us.
 So definitely at the bottom of the page, press “Share” and share with other people.

-Begin Improving Your Communication Skills With a Private Couples Retreat or Couples Workshop
+Begin Improving Your Communication Skills With a Private Couples Retreat or a Couples Workshop

 To start on your path towards a good relationship, follow these simple steps: